fx-giant/giant-documentations/visual/word-cloud.md

 ![Europe](./images/word-cloud/output-1b.PNG)

 ### Top Movies of 2018 by the Domestic Box Office
-The current dataset shows a list of the most popular movies in the year 2018, where it is ranked according to the Domestic Box Office.
+This dataset shows a list of the most popular movies in the year 2018, whereby the movies were ranked according to the Domestic Box Office collections.
 Download sample data [here](./sample-data/word-cloud/movies.xlsx).

-For the creation of the word cloud chart, the top movies of 2018 by domestic box office use case utilises all of their fields given, which are **Title**, **Domestic Gross**, **Metacritic Score** and **Rotten Tomatoes Score**.
-Both of the score fields from Metacritic and Rotten Tomatoes will be used the for the actual and target settings to analyse if the movies achieve similar ratings from two different parties.
+Refer below on the field bindings used for the creation of the word cloud chart.
+Both of the score fields from **Metacritic** and **Rotten Tomatoes** will be used for the **Actual** and **Target** settings to analyse if the movies achieve similar ratings from two different parties.

 |Bindings |Select|
 |---|---|